lordfeck/burnsrv_ts/README.md

 ## util/
 Util contains all utility scripts that will assist us with running experiments and any other future needs of this project.

+## util/burnsrv_setup
+Scripts that will assist setting up an NGINX streaming server.
+See Readme there.
+Also contains scripts to conduct the streaming and HTML sources.

 ### util/testcfg
 Configurable test suite scripts.
 Edit `testrun.config` to specify a test scenario.